 If your healthcare provider decides to opt out of Medicare, know that you’re not alone.
-Most doctors choose to opt out of Medicare because the rules are Federal Government offers a poor pay, has strict regulations and physicians are required to file more paperwork.
+Doctors that choose to opt out of Medicare do so because the Federal Government offers poor pay, has strict regulations and physicians are required to file more paperwork.

 When your doctor opts out of Medicare, it means that they will no longer accept your Medicare.
 The best solution here would be to find a health practitioner who still accepts Medicare or request them to give you a discount.
 Most health care providers don’t mind lowering their fee if you have been their patient for a long time.
 Another benefit of sticking to your service provider is that they can offer you a flexible payment plan just in case you receive an expensive medical service.

 How Can I Find A Doctor Who Accepts Medicare Without Referrals?

 Medicare’s find a physician compare service provides a detailed profile of all providers who accept Medicare plus a map to help you locate their offices.
 Take advantage of the feature to select a doctor who is suitable to attend to your particular health need or one who is closer to your residence.
 If you’re unable to access, Medicare.Gov’s online platform, you can call Medicare, and their customer representative will help you find a doctor who offers Medicare around your place.